-Tranmere sign midfielder Hendry from Forest Green
+Tranmere sign Hendry and Jennings rejoins club

-Regan Hendry: Tranmere Rovers sign midfielder from Forest Green Rovers
+Tranmere Rovers sign Forest Green midfielder Regan Hendry while Connor Jennings rejoins

 Last updated on .From the section Tranmere

-Tranmere Rovers have signed midfielder Regan Hendry on a two-year deal from Forest Green Rovers following a loan spell with the club last season.
+Tranmere Rovers have signed midfielder Regan Hendry on a two-year deal from Forest Green Rovers, while Connor Jennings has rejoined the club.

+Jennings made 171 appearances during his first stint, winning promotion from the National League to League One.

+He returns on a one-year deal having turned down the offer of a new contract with Hartlepool United, with whom he was relegated from League Two.

-He played 63 games for Forest Green, helping them win the League Two title in 2021-22.
+Hendry played 63 games for Forest Green, helping them win the League Two title in 2021-22.

 "I got a taste of what Tranmere and the fans are about over the last five months, and am happy to commit myself to the club," he told the club website.